 The Museums of Deira, Dubai’s Old Town

-No visit to Dubai is complete without seeing Deira, the old quarter nestled on the bank of Dubai Creek opposite Bur Dubai.
-Today it is a lively multicultural neighborhood, where many expats and workers live with their families, but still retains some traces of the past: the renowned Gold Souk, which is one of the most important gold markets in the world, the Spice Souk and some interesting museums.
+No visit to Dubai is complete without seeing Deira, considered the Dubai’s Old Town and nestled on the banks of Dubai Creek, opposite Bur Dubai.
+Today, it is a lively multicultural neighborhood where many expats and workers live with their families.
+However, it still retains some traces of the past, including the renowned Gold Souk—one of the most important gold markets in the world—and the Spice Souk, along with some interesting museums.

-For those who love art and poetry, it is worth mentioning the Bait Al Banat Women’s Museum, which celebrates the importance of women in the UAE, telling stories ranging from tradition to modernity.
-In the Bait Al Banat there are also several exhibitions of artworks by female artists, as well as objects belonging to local customs.
+For enthusiasts of art and poetry, the Bait Al Banat Women’s Museum is worth mentioning.
+This museum celebrates the significance of women in the UAE by sharing stories that span from tradition to modernity.
+Bait Al Banat also hosts several exhibitions featuring artworks by female artists, as well as objects related to local customs.

 Majlis Ghorfat Umm Al Sheif and Jumeirah Mosque

 One of the liveliest areas in Dubai, the Jumeirah waterfront, is also one of the most culturally interesting.
-Here you can visit the Etihad Museum, but also the Jumeirah Mosque, the most important mosque in Dubai, which is open to non-Muslim visitors and offers very interesting visits to learn more about the local culture.
+Here, you can visit the Etihad Museum, as well as the Jumeirah Mosque – the most important mosque in Dubai – which is open to non-Muslim visitors and offers highly interesting tours for those who wish to learn more about the local culture.

 Not too far from there, Majlis Ghorfat Umm Al Sheif is worth a visit.
-This beautiful palace built in 1955 was a summer residence of Sheikh Rashid bin Saeed Al Maktoum, who used to meet his advisers here to make important decisions.
+This beautiful palace, built in 1955, was a summer residence of Sheikh Rashid bin Saeed Al Maktoum.
+He used to convene with his advisers here to make important decisions.

-Today the Majlis Ghorfat Umm Al Sheif can be visited and preserves original utensils and furnishings of the time, allowing visitors to see what a traditional Majlis looks like, the room where the ruling council meets to discuss and make decisions.
+Today, the Majlis Ghorfat Umm Al Sheif can be visited.
+It preserves original utensils and furnishings from that time, allowing visitors to see what a traditional Majlis looks like – the room where the ruling council meets to discuss and make decisions.

 Interesting Museums to See on a Day Trip from Dubai

-When visiting Dubai it is worth taking a look at the interesting cities nearby, such as Abu Dhabi, Sharjah or the ancient oasis of Al Ain, which boast some of the most interesting museums in the UAE, offering a fascinating glimpse into the region’s rich history and culture.
+When visiting Dubai, it’s definitely worth exploring the captivating cities nearby, such as Abu Dhabi, Sharjah, or the ancient oasis of Al Ain.
+These destinations are home to some of the most captivating museums in the UAE, offering a fascinating glimpse into the region’s rich history and culture.

 Sharjah Museums: the Cultural Capital of the Emirates